 Residential: Update ordinances to strongly encourage, if not require, new multiple-family homes be constructed to provide a 220-240-volt/40 amp outlet on a dedicated circuit and in close proximity to designated vehicle parking to accommodate the future hard wire installation of a Level 2 EVSE.
-Due to the fact that 60% to 70% of electric vehicle charging will happen at the owner's home at night, it will be easier to
+Due to the fact that 60% to 70% of electric vehicle charging will happen at the owner's home at night, it will be easier to install the dedicated electrical line now compared to retrofitting a building in the future.

-SINGLE FAMILY HOME install the dedicated electrical line now vs retrofitting a building in the future.
 Non-Residential: Update ordinances to strongly encourage, if not require, new and expanding non-parking areas to proactively provide the electrical capacity necessary to accommodate the future hard wire installation of Level-2 electric vehicle charging stations in order to accommodate future growth in demand for EV.
 It is recommended that a minimum ratio of 2% of the total parking spaces be prepared for charging stations.
-Ordinances may also speak to site design requirements, signage, ability for police to remove illegally parked vehicles, etc. See Resource section for links to example ordinances from other communities.
+Ordinances may also speak to site design requirements, ADA accessibility requirements, signage, ability for police to remove illegally parked vehicles, etc.

-Pre-App Meetings: Cities that conduct pre-app meetings should consider adding this to the check-list of considerations discussed with potential development projects.
+Pre-Application Meetings: Cities that conduct pre-app meetings should consider adding this to the checklist of considerations discussed with potential development projects.